 Your health is the most precious asset you have.

-Topics will include: secrets of the longest living peoples, solutions for arthritic and back pain, the latest research on lab tests, foods that improve your energy and immune system, how to optimize your digestion to get the most out of your food, keys to cancer and heart disease prevention, stress management tools and much more!
+Topics will include secrets of the longest living peoples, solutions for arthritis and back pain, the latest research on lab tests, foods that improve your energy and immune system, how to optimize your digestion to get the most out of your food, tools for better sleep and stress management and much more.

-Naturopathic physicians are licensed primary care physicians and provide full diagnostic workups and focus on health enhancement using a philosophy of lifestyle first, natural medicine second and pharmaceutical medicine third.
-They typically have eight years of university training.
+Naturopathic physicians are licenced primary care physicians.
+They provide diagnostic workups and focus on health enhancement using a philosophy of lifestyle first, natural medicine second and pharmaceuticals third.
+They typically have eight years of post-secondary education.

 To reserve a seat online visit Eventbrite and search “7 Habits”.
 For more information call 250-897-0235 or email via www.getwellhere.com.
 For more information about the Comox Valley Transition Society contact cvts.ca